F5Networks/terraform-provider-bigip/docs/userguide/modifying.rst

 Next you can modify the resource to see how Terraform handles change.

-Terraform was built to help manage and enact change in environments where infrastructure is continuously evolving.
+Terraform is built to help manage and enact change in environments where infrastructure is continuously evolving.
 As you change Terraform configurations, Terraform builds an execution plan that only modifies what is necessary to reach the desired state.

-By using Terraform to change infrastructure, you can version control not only your configurations but also your state so you can see how the infrastructure evolves over time.
+By using Terraform to change infrastructure, you can version control not only your configurations, but also your state, so that you can see how the infrastructure evolves over time.

 1. Modify the policy name of the resource.
 Edit the ``bigip_ltm_policy.test-policy`` resource in your configuration and change it to the following: